Rothamsted/genelist-api/README.md

 ## Prerequisites
 * The script can run on any computer with Python3+.

-However, you will need to install the following, if not already installed:
+However, you may need to install the following, if not already installed:

 * future
 * pandas